nikita/scout/README.md

 NOTE: Replace all CHANGEME areas in code

+1. Run `cd ./scripts/TeslaJS`.
+2. Run `npm install`.
+3. Run `npm start`.

-If you'd like to restart the poll script automatically if it crashes (internet outage or similar), uncomment lines 3 and 4 of `setup.sh`, and comment line 5.
+If you'd like to restart the poll script automatically if it crashes (internet outage or similar), run `npm run forever` instead.

-Finally, run `./scripts/TeslaJS/setup.sh`.

 # Xavier Setup